red-axe/am-editor/docs/plugin/tutorials-element.md

 ### `getAttributes`

-Get the attributes of the node that comply with the current plug-in rules
+Get the attributes of the node that comply with the current plugin rules

 ```ts
 /**